EN-W vs WI-W Dream11 Predictions, T20I, England Women vs West Indies Women Playing XI, Cricket Fantasy Tips

 T20I EN-W vs WI-W Dream11 team for England Women vs West Indies Women

-T20I EN-W vs WI-W Dream11 prediction, England Women vs West Indies Women captain: Jones
+T20I EN-W vs WI-W Dream11 prediction, England Women vs West Indies Women captain: Shemaine Campbelle

-T20I EN-W vs WI-W Dream11 prediction, England Women vs West Indies Women vice-captain: Knight
+T20I EN-W vs WI-W Dream11 prediction, England Women vs West Indies Women vice-captain: Britney Cooper

-T20I EN-W vs WI-W Dream11 prediction, England Women vs West Indies Women wicket keeper: Jones
+T20I EN-W vs WI-W Dream11 prediction, England Women vs West Indies Women wicketkeeper: Shemaine Campbelle

-T20I EN-W vs WI-W Dream11 prediction, England Women vs West Indies Women batsmen: Knight, Wyatt, Cooper
+T20I EN-W vs WI-W Dream11 prediction, England Women vs West Indies Women batsmen: Afy Fletcher, Aaliyah Alleyne, Britney Cooper

-T20I EN-W vs WI-W Dream11 prediction, England Women vs West Indies Women all-rounders: Brunt, Sciver, Taylor, Matthews
+T20I EN-W vs WI-W Dream11 prediction, England Women vs West Indies Women all-rounders: Katherine Brunt, Anya Shrubsole, Deandra Dottin, Stafanie Taylor

-T20I EN-W vs WI-W Dream11 prediction, England Women vs West Indies Women bowlers: Ecclestone, Shrubsole, Fletcher
+T20I EN-W vs WI-W Dream11 prediction, England Women vs West Indies Women bowlers: Sophie Ecclestone, Sarah Glenn, Shakera Selman

-ALSO READ: ALV vs ROS Dream11 Predictions, ECS T10 Cartaxo, Alvalade CC vs Rossio CC Playing XI, Cricket Fantasy Tips

-T20I EN-W vs WI-W Dream11 prediction, England Women vs West Indies Women: Heather Knight, Anya Shrubsole, Danielle Wyatt, Tammy Beaumont, Katherine Brunt, Amy Ellen Jones, Natalie Sciver, Lauren Winfield, Fran Wilson, Sophie Ecclestone, Sarah Glenn
+T20I EN-W vs WI-W Dream11 prediction, England Women vs West Indies Women: Amy Jones (WK), Heather Knight, Tammy Beaumont, Danielle Wyatt, Natalie Sciver, Sophie Ecclestone, Sarah Glenn, Fran Wilson, Katherine Brunt, Anya Shrubsole, Mady Villiers

-T20I EN-W vs WI-W West Indies Women playing 11 against England Women: Shemaine Campbelle, Deandra Dottin, Anisa Mohammed, Stafanie Taylor, Shakera Selman, Chinelle Henry, Shamilia Connell, Afy Fletcher, Hayley Matthews, Lee-Ann Kirby, Chedean Nation
+- T20I EN-W vs WI-W West Indies Women playing 11 against England Women: Shemaine Campbelle (WK), Deandra Dottin, Stafanie Taylor, Hayley Matthews, Shakera Selman, Shamilia Connell, Afy Fletcher, Aaliyah Alleyne, Chinelle Henry, Britney Cooper, Lee-Ann Kirby

 Team Rankings